 Folate for Dads-to-be

-- Vegetables - Including asparagus and broccoli, and green leafy vegetables such as spinach
+- Green vegetables - Including asparagus and broccoli, and green leafy vegetables such as spinach

-- Fruits - Such as oranges, bananas and strawberries
+- Fruits - Such as citrus fruits, bananas and strawberries

 - Legumes - Including chickpeas, dried beans and lentils

 - Others - Includes nuts, and yeast extracts such as vegemite.
-Some foods also have folate added to them (fortified), such as breads, breakfast cereals and fruit juices.
+Some foods also have folate added to them (fortified), such as breakfast cereals and fruit juices.
 In fact, since 2009, bread has been fortified with folic acid in accordance with the Australian government’s mandatory folic acid fortification program

 You can also boost your folate levels through the use of supplements.